MatthewKSS/Morior-Invictus/Readme.md

 \
 Release 1.0 - Release 1.1\
 Quests were not correctly exported during the inital export.
 Quests have been added back along with some WorldGen updates and smooth Config Edits.
+\
+Beta 1.2\
+Changes with quests to remove duplicates and invalid quests regarding progression.
+Other changes as well.